rasathelamedude/three-tier-todo-devops-project/README.md

-# DONE. — Three-Tier Todo App with CI/CD Pipeline
+# Three-Tier Todo App with CI/CD Pipeline

 A production-grade, containerized three-tier web application built to showcase end-to-end DevOps practices.
 Features a React frontend, an Express + Bun TypeScript backend, and a MongoDB database — all orchestrated with Docker Compose and deployed through a Jenkins CI/CD pipeline with automated testing and security scanning.